How much does a divorce cost in Oklahoma?

 Other relevant factors

-Assets often subject to division include real estate, retirement accounts, savings accounts, investments, and personal property like vehicles and furniture.
+Assets often subject to division include real estate, retirement accounts, savings accounts, investments, and personal property, such as vehicles and furniture.
 Debts acquired during the marriage are also divided between the spouses.

 How does alimony work in Oklahoma?